tarsil/saffier/docs/saffier.md

 providing the async solution needed, it was, by the time of this writting, incomplete and they even stated that in the documentation and that is how Saffier was born.

-Saffier uses some of the same concepts of ORM from Encode but rewritten in Pydantic but not all.
+Saffier uses some of the same concepts of ORM from Encode but with its own Python-native model layer.

 ## Saffier